MicrosoftDocs/windows-itpro-docs/windows/application-management/per-user-services-in-windows.md

 > [!IMPORTANT]
 > If you change the template service's Startup Type, make sure you carefully test that change prior to rolling it out in your production environment.

 Use the following information to understand per-user services, change the template service Startup Type, and manage per-user services through Group Policy and security templates.
+For more information about disabling system services for Windows Server, see [Guidance on disabling system services on Windows Server with Desktop Experience](https://docs.microsoft.com/windows-server/security/windows-services/security-guidelines-for-disabling-system-services-in-windows-server).

 ## Per-user services